How to Know When You Need New Brake Pads?

 - Brake pads may make a screeching noise when braking, caused by wear indicators.

-- This sound can be accompanied by a squealing or whining noise and can indicate that the brakes need to be replaced.
+- A squealing or whining noise can accompany this sound and indicate that the brakes must be replaced.

 - If the noises disappear after the first few times braking, it’s likely just moisture on the pads rather than rotors needing to be replaced.